What is The Martyrs’ Cross?

 What will you get out of subscribing to our site?

 The tools and writing we provide point to the Author and Finisher of our faith.
 We bring awareness and remembrance of those who are unjustly treated and persecuted for their faith, yet remain faithful.
+We will lead the way in being bridges of connection, in acknowledging with our lives that all people are made in the image of God and are therefore sacred.
 We bring courage and companionship to stay aware and prayerful.

 By subscribing you will: